 But, not everyone is content to take Jesus at His Word.
 After the Sadducees lost their round with Jesus, the Pharisees, feeling they were superior to the Sadducees, came together to trip Him up.
-However, as we know ourselves, one cannot trick God and if you try, you will fail every time.
-An expert in The Law, of which Pharisees were very fond, asked Him a question, trying to trick Him, “Master, which is the great commandment in the law?”
+However, as we know ourselves, one cannot trick God, and if you try, you will come out looking like a fool.
+An expert in the law, of which Pharisees were very fond, asked Him a question, trying to trick Him, “Master, which is the great commandment in the law?”
 Jesus answered, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.”
 Thus, He provided the Summary of the Law we hear every Holy Communion.

-The Pharisees made their earthly living providing guidance on how to get around the 613 Mosaic Laws with as little inconvenience as possible.
+The Pharisees made their earthly living by providing guidance on how to get around the 613 Mosaic Laws with as little inconvenience as possible.
 They were astounded when Jesus boiled the intent of those laws down to two sentences.
-They were much more comfortable getting around laws than complying with ones which might inconvenience them.
+They were much more comfortable getting around laws than complying with ones that might inconvenience them.
 They could be closely compared to Lawyers today as a matter of fact, in the striking amount of dishonesty that is in their profession (no offense to the good lawyers!).

 Apparently tiring of the game with the Pharisees and wishing to confound them instead, Jesus asked them, saying, “What think ye of Christ?
 Whose son is He?”
 They say unto him, “The son of David.”
-For the scripture is clear He should be of the House of David.
+For the scripture is clear that He should be of the House of David.
 As God, Jesus has been from the beginning, so he queried them, “How then doth David in spirit call him Lord, saying, The LORD said unto my Lord, Sit thou on my right hand, till I make thine enemies thy footstool?
 If David then call him Lord, how is he his son?”
 Not grasping the concept that God was, is and always will be, they could not answer and “from that day forth” no one would “ask him any more questions.”
-They realized they could not trick him with any more questions and it only made them look like absolute fools.
+Like I mentioned earlier, the result of their attempt to trick the Son of God made them look like absolute fools.

 There have always been and always will be people who want to pick nits with the intent of avoiding doing what should be done, thus making it seems acceptable to do what they want to do.
-You can see people every day who fill the shoes of the Pharisees, insisting on complying with arcane and useless rules and regulations while studiously avoiding doing what God so clearly asks: to be a Christian and do as Christ asks us to do.
+You can see people every day who fill the shoes of the Pharisees, insisting on complying with arcane and useless rules and regulations while studiously avoiding doing what God so clearly asks, that is to be a Christian and do as Christ asks us to do.
 People are always going to avoid doing what God wants us to do, that is in our nature.
-We can see this as the government attempts to supplement the rule of God with the rule of man.
+You can see this as the government attempts to supplement the rule of God with the rule of man.
 When a group of men believe that they have the right to control other humans with the rule of man and disregard the rule of God, you know that a society is in trouble.
 Ask Sodom, Gomorrah, Rome, Nazi Germany, and Imperial Japan how that worked out for them in the end.
-No country has ever fared well when it replaces God with the rule of man.
+No country has ever fared well when it replaces God with the rule of Man.
 We are to be Christians, not “good”, to do what God asks, not Go with the Flow!
-When you think about being a Christian, consider these quotes from GK Chesterton:
+When you think about being a Christian, think a bit about these quotes from GK Chesterton:

 · Christianity has not been tried and found wanting; it has been found difficult and not tried.